wavefrontHQ/docs/pages/doc/ts_round.md

 ## Summary
 ```
 round(<tsExpression>)
+round(<nearestNumber>, <tsExpression>)
 ```
 Returns the nearest integer for each data value in the time series described by the expression.
+Supports rounding toward a number whose multiple you want to round towards.

 ## Parameters
 <table>